erikhoggard/erolk_nouveau/content/photos/marine-city/index.md

 themselves have relatively high likelihoods of being antique shops.
 So goes the cycle.

 Many of the other businesses in the tiny downtown area are inexplicably niche, like a combination art gallery, specialty kitchenware shop and TTRPG/TCG store. *Two* different performing arts theaters.
-An old-timey candy shop.A shop that *only* sells popcorn.
+An old-timey candy shop.
+A shop that *only* sells popcorn.
 We're talking about a town with a population of 4,006.
 It's a weird place, at least an hour out of the way of anywhere you'd actually want to be in Michigan, but it's got its own unique charm.